 - Type C covers the whole leg offering protection on the back side and is generally worn as ordinary trousers

-Budget chainsaw chaps only protect from flying debris, while more expensive and professional ones have extra reinforcements like kevlar or layers of ballistic nylon to protect against chain injuries (source).
+Budget chainsaw chaps only protect from flying debris, while more expensive and professional ones have extra reinforcements like kevlar or layers of ballistic nylon to protect against chain injuries.

 Husqvarna Technical Apron Wrap Chainsaw Chaps

-Husqvarna, one of the biggest and most respected manufacturer of chainsaws also looks after their customers safety.
+Husqvarna, one of the biggest and most respected manufacturers of chainsaws also looks after their customer’s safety.

-This Husqvarna 587160704 chainsaw chaps features a 1000 denier polyester with PVC coating, with additional Tek warp protective layers.
+These Husqvarna 587160704 chainsaw chaps feature a 1000 denier polyester with PVC coating, with additional Tek warp protective layers.
 These extra layers are designed to reduce the risk or severity of an injury, providing the operator extra reaction time when chainsaw contact is made.

-It has adjustable waist size up to 42 inches, useful gear pocket and acetyn Delran buckles.
+It has an adjustable waist size of up to 42 inches, a useful gear pocket, and acetyl Delran buckles.

 Forester Chainsaw Apron Chaps

-Forester has been a reliable brand for years and these pair of chaps is no exception to support their good reputation.
+Forester has been a reliable brand for years and this pair of chaps is no exception to supporting their good reputation.

-Available in various sizes and colors, these chaps have oil and water resistant outer layer.
-They also include a 2 inch flip waist belt for adjustments.
+Available in various sizes and colors, these chaps have oil and water resistant outer layers.
+They also include a 2-inch flip waist belt for adjustments.
 It features a 12 (ply) layer protection.